gvwilson/sensibleadventures/princess-bear/bear.md

 "His Majesty will pay to have it all rebuilt," the prince told her soothingly.
 "But right now, my men will see you safely into Apple Bridge.
-You can stay there until we find out who's behind this."
+You can stay there as long as you need to."

 The old woman nodded, fighting tears.
-The prince turned back to Noxy.
-"You would be welcome in Apple Bridge as well, of course.
-And your companions," he added hastily.
+The prince turned back to Rind.
+"You would be welcome in Apple Bridge as well, of course."

-"That's impossible," Rind said sharply.
-"We've already lost half a day, and if the tornado comes back like you said---"
+"Out of the question," Rind said sharply.
+"We've already lost half a day, and if the tornado comes back---"

-"But Cloak is hurt," Noxy interrupted, "She needs to rest for a few days, or she'll never make it to Chaghan, much less back home."
+"But Cloak is hurt," Noxy interrupted, "He'll never make it to Chaghan if he doesn't get some time to heal."

-"Well, we can't afford dawdle around for a week," Rind snorted.
-"Chaghan's crops haven't seen rain in a month.."
+"We don't *have* time," Rind snapped.
+"We have a contract, and we're already going to be late."

-"Well then, I'll stay here with Cloak until he's better," Noxy declared.
+"Then I'll stay here with Cloak until he's better," Noxy declared.

-"Oh no you won't," Rind told her, glaring.
-"I'm not leaving one of my riders out here in the middle of nowhere.
-Especially not one with your talent for finding trouble!"
+"Out of the question," Rind repeated, crossing her arms.
+"I'm not leaving one of my riders in the middle of nowhere."

 "I'm old enough to take care of myself!"
 Noxy said indignantly.

 "Just like you took care of Cloak?"
-Rind snapped.
+Rind shot back.

-"I will take responsibility for her," the prince interrupted.
-"The cloud can stable at the garrison house until they're able to catch up with you."
+The prince cleared his throat.
+"I will take responsibility for her," he said.
+"She can stay at the garrison house and her cloud can use the courtyard until they're able to catch up with you."

 Rind threw up her hands.
-"Like mother, like daughter," she said to no-one in particular.
-"Do as you please---you always have.
+"Like mother, like daughter.
 Just promise me you won't go looking for trouble."

 "I never go *looking* for trouble," Noxy muttered, but Rind was already scrambling back onto her cloud.
 A few moments later she was airborne, heading west with the rest of the herd.

 The prince's carefully polite expression turned wistful as he watched the clouds fly away.
-"Can you two make it to Apple Bridge?" he asked Noxy.
+"Can your cloud make it to Apple Bridge?" he asked Noxy.

-She put her hand on Cloak's flank and to mind-speak with him before nodding.
+She put her hand on Cloak's flank and mind-spoke with him before nodding.
 "Yes, if we go slowly.
 I've been pushing him pretty hard to keep up with the others," she added, feeling a sudden pang of guilt.
 "I think that's why we couldn't get away from the tornado like they did."

 The prince handed his horse's reins to Jinpa.
 "Put the lady and her young men on Bucketbreath here," he ordered.
-"See them safely back to Apple Bridge, and tell the staff that they're to be put up in the garrison guest house if they can't find something more suitable.
-I will take the cloud back with Respected Noxious."
+"See them safely back to town, and tell the staff that they're to be given rooms in the garrison guest house if they can't find something more suitable.
+I will take the cloud back with Noxious."

 The soldier cleared his throat.
-"Um, Your Highness, are you sure---"
+"Um, *sra*, are you sure---"

 "We'll all be safer if someone is in a position to spot the tornado returning," the prince said crisply.

-"Yes respected," Jinpa replied doggedly, "But---well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
+"Yes *sra*," Jinpa replied doggedly, "But---well, Sergeant Gyalpa said to be double sure you were back along the garrison in time for the dinner tonight.
 With the new envoy, sir.
-What with protocol and along like that."
+What with protocol and all along by that."

-The prince muttered something under his breath.
-"The cloud won't be any slower than horseback," he told Jinpa in a normal voice.
+The prince muttered something about protocol under his breath.
+"The cloud won't be any slower than horseback," he continued in a normal voice.
 "And if I'm late, I'll tell the good sergeant it was my fault."

-"Yes respected," Jinpa said glumly.
+"Yes *sra*," Jinpa said glumly.
 He exchanged a look with Manpa that said it wouldn't matter to the sergeant whose fault the prince said it was...

 Prince Thokmay pointed at the two little boys.
 "You two keep an eye out as well," he said sternly.
 "If you see any sign of trouble, you tell these men right away, all right?"

-"Yes respected," the older one said.
+"Yes *sra*," the older one said.
 His brother just stared wide-eyed at the prince, the cloud, and the big wide world he'd suddenly found himself in.

 The prince pulled himself up onto Cloak behind Noxy and sat quietly as she